Mobile base stations and health

 The safety standards are developed using all available scientific literature and are designed to offer protection against identified health effects of EME with a large in-built safety margin.

 Radiofrequency transmitters, including mobile network base stations and commercial radio and TV broadcast towers, are regulated for their environmental EME levels.
 Specifically, regulations are in place to limit the strength or level of the radiofrequency signals in the environment from all radio transmitters including Telstra's mobile network base stations.
 They are not based on distance, or creating "exclusion zones" for residential or other sensitive areas.

 That is why, from a public health perspective, telecommunications facilities are permissible in any environment, including on apartment buildings and hospitals, and even within schools grounds.

 The safety standard limits the network signal strength to a level low enough to protect all people, in all environments, 24-hours a day.
 The safety limit itself, recommended by the WHO, has a significant safety margin, or precautionary approach built into it.

-Telstra and all other mobile network carriers in Australia must demonstrate that they comply with national RF EME safety limits when proposing a new base station.
+Telstra and all other mobile network carriers in Australia must demonstrate that they comply with national RF EME safety limits when proposing a new base station or small cell.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has developed an Environmental EME Report that all carriers must produce for each proposed new base station.
 These reports are publicly available on the Radio Frequency National Site Archive.
-The RFNSA can be accessed at www.rfnsa.com.au and you can search for base stations by address, suburb, postcode, or site number.
+You can search for base stations here.

 The Environmental EME Report predicts the maximum signal strength from the proposed facility - assuming that it is handling the maximum number of phone calls and data connections possible 24-hours a day.
 The maximum EME level from the proposed base station is presented as a percentage of the standard.